Although I work eclectically, I would describe myself primarily as "an

 feeling lonely, unseen, and mistrustful of others.
 I believe that in

-vulnerable in a relationship, if what they learned from their earliest
+and vulnerable in a relationship, if what they learned from their

-relational experiences was that, they would be abandoned, punished,
+earliest relational experiences was that, they would be abandoned,

-ignored, shamed, or somehow wounded?
-The answer is, they
+punished, ignored, shamed, or somehow wounded?
+The answer is,

-approach relationships very carefully, at their own pace, and with help
+they approach relationships very carefully, at their own pace, and

 In all of my work, the most important aspect is that the client,